theartcher/theartcher/README.md

 ## Hobby projects

-In this section I will go over some of my person projects.
+In this section I will go over some of my personal projects.
 This'll include some background context, my inspiration for getting started, goals and perhaps even a reason why it's on the back burner.

 ### Freazy

 Freazy was originally a small "I'm gonna make this real fast" project.
-But it grew out to something larger quite fast.
+But it grew out to something large quite fast.
 My mother-in-law has 3 freezers (don't ask me why), and she needed help managing them.
 However the app she was using for this had quite a few problems associated with it, to name a few;

-- Outdated Android, could not be installed on her newer, modern phone.
+- Outdated Android version, could not be installed on her newer, modern phone.
-- Really poor UI
+- Really poor UI and UX.
 - Horrible customization experience, hard to change languages, preferred time formats etc.

 I had just finished my semester of [Smart Mobile](#s4---smart-mobile) and full of confidence I started working on creating Freazy.
 The new and improved app worked with a modern framework called [Flutter](https://flutter.dev/).
 Some of the noteworthy mentions in the V1 release;